hth313/OS4/doc/semimerged.rst

 .. index:: functions; postfix operands, postfix operands

 As we cannot alter the mainframe there is no way we can store a fully merged XROM function in a program step.
-What we can do is storing it in two parts, first the XROM function and then its argument.
-As the argument can be any byte, it is not possible to store it raw by itself, as it may grab following bytes making the program impossible to view and edit, and it can even corrupt program memory.
+What we can do is store it in two parts, first the XROM function and then its argument.
+As the argument can be any byte, it is not possible to store it raw by itself, as it may grab following bytes making the program impossible to view and edit.
+It would soon cause corrupted program memory.

 With semi-merged functions  we wrap the postfix byte using a text literal.
 This means that there are actually two program steps: